ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 ROCm
 ^^^^

-.. admonition:: In short
-   :class: dropdown

-   - ROCm: Open software platform for AMD accelerators
-      - Built for open portability across multiple vendors and architectures
-      - Offers libraries, compilers, and development tools for AMD GPUs
-      - Supports C, C++, and Fortran languages
-      - Support GPU and multicore CPU programming
-   - Debugging: ``roc-gdb`` command line tool
-      - Facilitates debugging of GPU programs
-   - Performance analysis: ``rocprof`` and ``roctracer`` tools
-      - Analyze and optimize program performance
-   - Supports various heterogenous programming models such as **HIP**, **OpenMP**, and **OpenCL**
-   - Heterogeneous-Computing Interface for Portability (HIP)
-      - Enables source portability for Nvidia and AMD platforms, Intel in plan
-      - Provides ``hipcc`` compiler driver and runtime libraries
-   - Libraries: Prefixed with ``roc`` for AMD platforms
-      - Can be called directly from HIP
-      - ``hip``-prefixed wrappers ensure portability with no performance cost

 ROCm is an open software platform allowing researchers to tap the power of AMD accelerators.
 The ROCm platform is built on the foundation of open portability, supporting environments across multiple